 Closely linked to the problem of food security is the high level of poverty in the mountains.
 Incomes are extremely low in most places.
 In the villages in northern Laos described by Yamada et al. [2004] the average per capita cash income was only US\$30 per year in the hill-side villages, US\$38 per year in the mountain villages, and US\$43 per year in the lowland villages.
-Forty-three percent of households in the hillside villages, 32 percent in the mountain villages, and 24 percent in the lowland villages are classified as being poor.
+Forty-three percent of households in the hillside villages, 32 percent in the mountain villages are classified as being poor.